RockefellerArchiveCenter/archivematica-local/index.md

 ---
-layout: docs
-title:  "Rockefeller Archive Center Archivematica"
+layout: docs title:  "Rockefeller Archive Center Archivematica"
 ---

 This is the Rockefeller Archive Center's local documentation for Archivematica.

+Archivematica provides an integrated suite of tools that allows users to process digital objects from ingest to archival storage and access in compliance with the [OAIS](http://en.wikipedia.org/wiki/Open_Archival_Information_System) functional model and other digital preservation standards and best practices.

 [Official Archivematica Documentation](https://www.archivematica.org/en/docs/archivematica-1.7/)